impactoss/impactoss-server/README.md

 ![IMPACT OSS](header.png?raw=true "IMPACT OSS")

-# Marine:DeFRAG server application based on IMPACT OSS
+# Server application based of IMPACT OSS

-This is the source code for the server-side application (the "API") of Marine:DeFRAG.
+This is the source code for the server-side application (the "API") of IMPACT OSS

-It is a **Rails 5.0.1 application** and is a thin server that is responsible for:
+It is a **Rails 6.1.4 application** and is a thin server that is responsible for:
 * database management and access via an API (Application Programming Interface)
 * user authentication
 * automated email reminders